vmware-tanzu/community-edition/docs/site/content/docs/getting-started-tanzu-workloads.md

 1. We will use a sample git repo to demonstrate how to create a Tanzu workload from your source code using `tanzu apps`.

-For using your own repository, please refer to Create a Tanzu workload section in Application Toolkit Package Docs.
+For using your own repository, refer to [step 4](package-readme-app-toolkit-0.2.0) in the Application Toolkit readme.

   ```shell
   tanzu apps workload create hello-world \